christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 9.2.
 Subversion of the Imperial Cult by Rabbi Akiva and His Students\
 9.3.
 Islam\
 Conclusion\
-Appendix A: Alexander the Great\
+Appendix A: Scythians in India\
 Appendix B: Scythians in China\
 Selected Bibliography\
 Footnotes